 So is St. Joseph's off the hook?
 I don't think so.
 First, we have real evidence of women being asked or pressured to have an "early induction" in the absence of life-threatening complications for the mother.
 See my original post for three examples.
 Second, and more importantly, even if the mother's health is really in danger AND that removing the "stuff" would solve the problem, the only morally acceptable approach would be for the physicians to take every necessary means to save the baby by giving it specialized care in an incubator.
 That's not the practice at St. Joseph's.
 They just let the baby die.

+By someone could argue: all that specialized care is simply "extraordinary" and "burdensome" treatment, which a patient has the right to refuse in order to allow nature to take its course and for a natural death to ensue.
 Catholic teaching does contain provisions for refusing extraordinary treatments.
 BUT in the case where a baby is delivered as a result of the removal of diseased "stuff", remember that the life-threatening condition of the baby was inflicted by the physicians through premature delivery.
 That's not a death by natural causes.
 You can't put the baby in critical condition and then wash your hands of the situation by invoking "extraordinary means" of treatment.
 If you inflicted the condition, you're responsible to do everything you can to fix it.